-By the time of this convention, most woman suffrage advocates, including Stanton, had long abandoned reform dress, specifically the Bloomer costume, having concluded that it distracted from their mission to win women the vote.
+By the time of this convention, most woman's suffrage (nineteenth-century practice was to use the singular, woman's; later practice was to use the plural, women's) advocates, including Stanton, had long abandoned reform dress, specifically the Bloomer costume, having concluded that it distracted from their mission to win women the vote.
 (Stanton’s letter may have been written in response to an appeal from her cousin, Gerrit Smith, one of very few activists who had advocated dress reform as an adjunct to suffrage work but continued supporting the cause after suffragists stepped away.)
 In any case, even when they embraced it, suffragists had never been inclined to support the dress reform cause by holding a convention dedicated to the topic.
-It was water-cure quacks like Jackson who succeeded the suffragists as dress-reform champions and who felt the need to agitate by means of conventions.
+It was water-cure quacks such as Jackson who succeeded the suffragists as dress-reform champions and who felt the need to agitate by means of conventions.
 A thumbnail history of dress reform is available here.

 The church at 116 Center Street faced a harsher fate.
 By the time the Methodist church was built, it housed no congregation.
 Or perhaps, its sole remaining congregation was the one that built and occupied the Methodist church.
 The empty old church was repurposed as the Grange, a fraternal organization.
 The Grange abandoned the structure in the 1960s; after decades of housing various restaurants, it was shuttered and acquired by the Village of Canastota.
 At some point it was sold to a private party who had hopes of restoring the building in some manner.
 In the mid-2000s it operated for a time as an art gallery.
 In the intervening years, none of several proposals to rehabilitate the structure has yet borne fruit.